About Gay Miller

 You're in the right place if you:

-• teach in the upper elementary grades
+• Teach in the upper elementary grades (4–6)

-• love novel studies
+• Love novel studies and short stories

-• are looking for new ideas to try in your classroom
+• Are looking for new ideas to try in your classroom

-• want learning to be fun with games and hands-on activities
+• Want learning to be fun with games and hands-on activities

-• like teaching difficult skills with the aid of animated shorts
+• Like teaching difficult skills with the aid of animated shorts

-• love using organizers to help students plan out answers
+• Love using organizers to help students plan out answers

-• enjoy video lessons
+• Enjoy video lessons

 As far back as tenth grade, I knew I wanted to be a special education teacher.
 I finished college and began my first teaching job in Johnson County, Tennessee in January 1980.
 I taught in the same school district until 2016.
 During the last 14 years of my active teaching career, I spent the majority of my time team teaching with some of the best 4th, 5th, and 6th grade language arts teachers in an inclusion program.
 I especially loved creating book units for our students.
 With between 60 to 80 students in each of these grade levels, my units reached a lot of students.